21 Tier Street House

 The West Elevation

 The West elevation faces the waterfront.
-The round tower with its conical roof, wide expanse of porch and central bay of windows are all definitive features.
-The roundness of the tower contrasts nicely with the triangular peak of above the bay to create the irregular massing that is a key ingredient of the Shingle style.
-The steps on the far north side of the porch lead down to a path that extends to the Eastchester Bay, where an elegant shingle style gazebo sits along the shore.
+The round tower with its conical roof, wide porch and central bay of windows are all definitive features.
+The roundness of the tower contrasts nicely with the triangular peak above the bay to create the irregular massing that is a key ingredient of the Shingle style.
+The steps on the far north side of the porch lead down to a path that extends to the Eastchester Bay, where an elegant shingle-style gazebo sits along the shore.